 4.)
 Register for the next New Student Orientation

 After taking the ALEKS placement test, you can register for a New Student Orientation session.
-You can visit their website at http://webs.purduecal.edu/newstudent/, in order to find out more information.
+Visit the New Student Orientation website at , in order to find out more information.
 Before you can register, you need to have been formally accepted to the University and pay a $30 non-refundable fee.
 You can visit their Payment Information Page for more information.
 Once you have met these requirements, you can register by clicking on the following link: Register for New Student Orientation.
 If you have any questions regarding the NSO registration process, do not hesitate to contact the Department of New Student Orientation at 219-989-4160.

 5.)
 Arrive at New Student Orientation and Introduce yourself to the Honors Program Representative(s) attending

 On the day of your New Student Orientation, you will arrive on campus and be greeted by friendly student leaders.
 You will also sign in and receive a mini-backpack that contains your schedule for the day as well as several pieces of valuable information.
 During the orientation, you will hear about many resources on campus and how you can benefit from them.
 Be sure to introduce yourself to the Honors representative(s) who is attending on that day.
 It may be the Director, the Student President, or other staff member.
 Let them know who you are!

 You will be given a tour of the campus on this day, as well as the opportunity to meet with your advisor to schedule your classes.
 Some majors allow you to choose the classes yourself, whereas others already have your first semester schedule created for you.
 Either way, you will need to have HONR 100 as one of your classes this fall.
 If you have any questions about your class schedule, please discuss them with Dr. John Rowan and your assigned advisor.

 6.)
 Have your advisor enroll you in Honors 100 and if possible COM114-H as well